-Aerodrome warnings have been designed to be available to the widest possible range of aviation users, including airport operators, air traffic control units and general aviation pilots.
-As such, warnings are displayed via the aviation weather briefing website.
+Aerodrome Weather Warnings have been designed to be available to the widest possible range of aviation users, including airport operators, air traffic control units and general aviation pilots.
+As such, warnings are displayed via the GA weather briefing service.
 Warning alerts sent via email are also available, ensuring that aviation users can be alerted in advance of conditions that may affect aerodrome operations in accordance with specified lead times.

 - Strong Wind (mean 20kt or more and/or gusts of 28 kt)

 - Gale (mean 34kt or more and/or gusts of 43kt)

 - Frost (Ground Frost, Air Frost, Ground and Air Frost)